 Have you ever had the compulsion if even just for an instant to terminate a client whom you feel has been blatantly and intentionally misrepresenting facts during the session?

-On this track, we discussed dilemmas in determining whether or not a client has fabricated a memory, as well as seven ethical points to consider when terminating a client.
+In this section, we discussed dilemmas in determining whether or not a client has fabricated a memory, as well as seven ethical points to consider when terminating a client.

-On the next track, we will examine the various sides of the argument regarding repressive memories.
+In the next section, we will examine the various sides of the argument regarding repressive memories.